We’re Desperate! Do you Work with Infidelity?

 At Couples In Step infidelity is considered a relationship issue.
 Both have suffered.
 Both are hurting.
 Both must engage in the recovery process if the relationship is to heal.

 The first task is to for you to learn skills to navigate the chaos, intensity and crisis.
 This takes time and patience for both of you.
-My role, as therapist, is to support, encourage and validate both partners.
-I’ll help you develop tools that will help calm the crisis.
+Your therapist’s role is to support, encourage and validate both partners and to help you develop tools that will help calm the crisis.
 This means helping the person who had the affair stay engaged while the person who’s been betrayed vents, asks questions, etc.

 You’ll also need to decide if you’re going to remain together and work on repairing the relationship or if you’ll dissolve the relationship.
 People often vacillate between staying or leaving, sometimes many times the same day!
-My role is to provide containment, validate the vacillation and help you, slowly and bit by bit, move beyond vacillation to a decision.
+Your therapist will provide containment, validate the vacillation and help you, slowly and bit by bit, move beyond vacillation to a decision.
 This is a tumultuous process and always longer than either of you wish or expect.
+Sometimes some sessions of Discernment Counselling may be very helpful.

 Once the chaos has abated, and depending on the decision you’ve made, ie., to repair or to dissolve, therapy moves into the next stages of understanding the context of the affair, repair and trust rebuilding.
 You’ll explore the relationship as it was before and at the time of the affair.
 There will be deep expressions of remorse and regret.
 Remorse and regret are also part of the first part of therapy; but at this next stage of therapy, remorse and regret are of the kind that move the relationship to a deeper “felt” intimacy and greater connection.